adrexia/animal-party/story.md

   Half cup grated Carrot<br/>
   For dog birthday cake 'icing' use a spread made from either yoghurt or cream cheese<br/>
   <img src='http://tepchef.com/wp-content/uploads/2013/12/Birthday-Cakes-For-Dogs-959.jpg'/>

+It's a good thing someone thought to invite the chicken to the party, though perhaps not so good for the chicken.